Home

 • Part VIIIAB – Financial Matters (for de facto relationships)

 • Section 90SM – Alteration of property interests (de facto relationships): This section is equivalent to Section 79, but it applies specifically to de facto relationships.
-It grants the Court the same powers to alter property interests for de facto partners, using similar “just and equitable” principles and taking into account comparable factors.
+It grants the Court the same powers to alter property interests for de facto partners, using similar “just and equitable” principles and taking into account comparable factors in the agreement.

 • Section 90SF – Matters to be taken into account in relation to de facto partner maintenance: Similar to Section 75(2) for married couples, this section provides the factors the Court considers when assessing the future needs for de facto property settlements and de facto partner maintenance.